simmu/contact/README.md

 Once you have created the bower.json file.
 Open your terminal and go to the current project directory and run 'Bower install'.
 It will install all the dependencies files for you.

-**Step 5: UI**
+**Step 5: UI - Home Page**
 Lets get our hands dirty and work on the markup for the UI.
 We will start with index.html and it will be the contact list view.
 All the markup changes will be in git commit order.

     **Objective**

+    index.html

-    index.html will be our contact application home page.
+    This will be our contact application main screen.
 It will show a list of contact we have in the system.
 It will be a simple list that display user names.
 When a user click on the list, it will go to the detail view of the selected contact.
+For my own curiosity, I will use materialize design for the style.

+**Step 5: UI - Detail Page**

+    **Objective**

+    detail.html

+    We just created our first screen for the app.
+That wasn't that hard right?
+Now we have a main screen that displays list of contact names, but it doesn't do anything.
+We need to be able to see the detail of each contact.
+So, on whenever a user click on the name, the app should show them the contact detail that display the seletect contact's phone, email and address.
+Lets create the UI for the detail page.